 The most popular asset central banks like to hold is gold, followed by silver.

 4-Protect their savings from geopolitical uncertainty (war, economic sanctions, and so on)

 7-Precious metals are a non-correlated asset (their price tends to rise during a market downturn)

 How the Price of Precious Metals is Influenced

 The price of precious metals is influenced, by demand from companies who use precious metals in the industry, in jewelry, and even in medicine, and by perceptions of the overall economy.
-For example, political, or financial instability, affect the price of precious metals.
+For example, political, or financial instability, affects the price of precious metals.